mainej/schema-voyager/doc/installation-and-usage.md

 ## As an alias, with Datomic

-If you need to include a [Datomic source](doc/sources.md#Datomic-source), as many people do, you must add deps on `com.datomic/client-cloud` and/or `com.datomic/dev-local`.
+If you need to include a [Datomic source](doc/sources.md#Datomic-source), as many people do, you must depend on `com.datomic/client-cloud` and/or `com.datomic/dev-local`.

 ```clojure
 ;; deps.edn